ReverseBack2/mem-systems-w26/content/blog/2026-03-02-Pond/index.md

 The researchers evaluated Pond using a mix of lab experiments and large-scale simulations.
 They tested 158 different workloads.
 Including proprietary cloud workloads, Redis, Spark, GAPBS, TPC-H, and SPEC CPU 2017, under emulated CXL latencies of 182% and 222% relative to local DRAM.
 To evaluate end-to-end memory savings, they fed their simulator with production VM traces collected from 100 Azure clusters over a 75-day period.

 # Results
-Pond's evaluation yielded several compelling findings
+Pond's evaluation yielded several compelling findings.

 ## Cost Savings
 By pooling memory across 8-16 sockets, Pond achieved a 7-9% reduction in overall DRAM requirements, which translates to a massive 3.5% reduction in total cloud hardware costs.
 Larger pool sizes provided diminishing returns and incurred higher latency penalties.
-In contrants, scaling up to 64 sockets yeilded 13% savings but doing so required CXL switches that pushed access latencies byeond 270ns.
+In contrast, scaling up to 64 sockets yeilded 13% savings but doing so required CXL switches that pushed access latencies byeond 270ns.

 ## Performance
 The ML prediction model achieves 7-9% saving by pooling by successfully identifying 25% of untouched memory across the fleet while only overpredicting for 4% of VMs.